-Figure 11 Examples of Severely Deformed Bucking Waste
+Figure 11 Examples of Severely Deformed Bucking Waste (all pieces <3.0m in length)

 7.3.6.3 Bucking Waste Grading

 All bucking waste pieces must be assigned a grade code.
 Grading assigns the waste billing rate and the cut control attribution category for the piece.
 The grades assigned to bucking waste pieces will be grades 1, 2, 4 and 5.